enovella/enovella.github.io/_posts/2017-05-20-android-owasp-crackmes-level-3.md

 *Secret: **making owasp great again***
 </div>

-The source code of all the hooks can be found at my GitHub page in the `androidtrainings` repository.
-Salud!
+The source code of all the hooks can be found at my GitHub page in the [`androidtrainings` repository](https://github.com/enovella/androidtrainings/tree/master/owasp-crackmes).

 **Conclusions:**
 * None application is `UnCrackable` (or 100% secure).